nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all active clients (see [List Active Clients](#listing-all-active-clients)).
     The client is not already in the client list, i.e. a client that is different from those already in the client list should be added.
     2 clients are considered different if
         - They have different names OR
-    - They have the same name BUT have different email or phone number
+        - They have the same name BUT have different email or phone number.

     2. Test case: `add n/John Cena`<br>
     Expected: The client John Cena is added to the active list.
 Success message shown.
 Priority of the user is undefined (white rectangle)